 - each element appears only once in each row and column - multiplication is single valued

-Subgroup: is a subset of elements which obey the definition of a group, i.e. multiplication does not lead out of the group.
+Subgroup: if a subset of elements obey the definition of a group, i.e. multiplication does not leed out of the group.

 It must always include E, and of course the invers of all elements.